 2012 was an inspirational year for people throughout the United Kingdom.
-The London 2012 Olympic and Paralympic Games, the Olympic and Paralympic Torch Relays and the Diamond Jubilee inspired people to come together as communities, volunteer or try new sports.
+The London 2012 Olympic and Paralympic Games and the Olympic and Paralympic Torch Relays inspired people to come together as communities, volunteer or try new sports.

 One of the strengths of the 2012 legacy is that it can mean many different things to different people.
-Having an umbrella, in the form of a legacy brand/mark, allows lots of different legacy activity or benefits to link a single message: ‘this happened because of what happened in 2012’ or ‘this was inspired by 2012’.
+Having a unifying brand allows lots of different legacy activity and benefits to link a single message: ‘this happened because of what happened in 2012’ or ‘this was inspired by 2012’.

 What the logo is

-The ‘Inspired by 2012’ brand is an initiative led by DCMS and Cabinet Office to bring together legacy projects inspired by the 2012 Olympic and Paralympic Games and the Diamond Jubilee under a single brand.
-This brand will enable them to promote themselves, and be recognised by the public, as legacy projects.
+The ‘Inspired by 2012’ brand is an initiative led by DCMS to bring together legacy projects inspired by the London 2012 Olympic and Paralympic Games under a single brand.
+This brand will enable projects to promote themselves, and be recognised by the public, as legacy projects.

 What the logo is for

-The logo is for national and local projects that were inspired by 2012, connecting those projects with the legacy from the Games and the Jubilee, and with lots of other projects, some similar, some totally different, across the country.
+The logo is for national and local projects that were inspired by 2012, however similar or different, across the country.

 Who the logo is for